 Students will develop an understanding of the multimedia project process, from planning and design, research and development, to presentation and evaluation.
 Students will develop proficiency in the use of text, graphics, audio, video, and multimedia authoring tools.
 Students will utilize these skills to produce a variety of projects and presentations.
+This course may be eligible for Tech Prep credit.
+See page 109 for details.

-553101 Fashion Design 11 - 12 1
+553101 Fashion Design

 In this one-hour, full-year course, students will be introduced to the exciting world of the fashion industry.
 Course content will include the history of costume, garment styles, textiles, clothing construction, principles and elements of design, fashion merchandising and promotion, and careers in fashion.
-This one-hour course may not be offered on all campuses

-553151 Advanced Fashion Design 11 - 12 2
+553151 Advanced Fashion Design

-Prerequisite: Fashion Design
+Grade Placement: 11 - 12 Prerequisite: Fashion Design

 In this two-hour, full-year course, students will build upon the skills acquired in Fashion Design.
 Activities will include designing and marketing a collection, clothing construction, fashion merchandising, business concepts, and formulation of a fashion show.
-This course may not be offered on all campuses.